afitzek/hasura-metric-adapter/README.md

 Don't use version `v0.1.0` its broken.

-The docker image `ghcr.io/afitzek/hasura-metric-adapter:v0.1.4` needs two environment variables to be configured.
+The docker image `ghcr.io/afitzek/hasura-metric-adapter:v0.1.4` needs four environment variables to be configured.

-`LISTEN_ADDR`: The listen address for the metric endpoint `LOG_FILE`: The log file, which will hold the hasura logs
+`LISTEN_ADDR`: The listen address for the metric endpoint `LOG_FILE`: The log file, which will hold the hasura logs `HASURA_GRAPHQL_ENDPOINT` The hasura endpoint (defaults to `http://localhost:8080`) `HASURA_GRAPHQL_ADMIN_SECRET` The hasura admin secret this is required

 ## K8S Example